viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% snippet "show-secret.md" %}}

-This code snippet imports all the necessary libraries, is pre-populated with your robot credentials, and sets up a connection with the Viam app in the cloud.
+This code snippet imports all the necessary libraries, is pre-populated with your machine credentials, and sets up a connection with the Viam app in the cloud.
 Next, paste that boilerplate code into a file named <file>index.py</file> or <file>index.go</file> in your code editor, and save your file locally.

 You can now run the code.
-Doing so verifies that the Viam SDK is properly installed, that the `viam-server` instance on your robot is live, and that the computer running the program is able to connect to that instance.
+Doing so verifies that the Viam SDK is properly installed, that the `viam-server` instance on your machine is live, and that the computer running the program is able to connect to that instance.

 Run your code by entering the following in a new terminal on your computer: